PlayForm/Delete/README.md

 This deletes all deployments associated with all the projects in the account using the Cloudflare API.

-You can also deploy it as a worker:
+You can also publish it as a worker:

 ```sh
 wrangler publish
 ```

-or as a GitHub action:

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/NikolaRHristov/DeleteDeployment)